jaiverma/jaiverma.github.io/_posts/2018-04-16-winning-minesweeper.markdown

 ![Win Easy]({{"/assets/2018-04-16-winning-minesweeper/win_4.png"}}) ![Win Medium]({{"/assets/2018-04-16-winning-minesweeper/win_3.png"}})
 {: refdef}

 Well this finally concludes this post.
-I hope you enjoyed reading it and learned something new.
+The techniques mentioned in this post can be applied to various different scenarios leading to some interesting and fun results.
+Therefore, I encourage you to dwell deeper and hack some games of your own!
+I hope you enjoyed reading this post and learnt something new.
 Feel free to leave comments for questions or any corrections!